cregox/cregox.github.io/pages/privacy.md

 simply put: privacy is mostly needed to [secure lives from violence](https://thenextweb.com/contributors/2018/11/20/read-this-if-youve-got-nothing-to-hide/). indeed, in practice, life is miserable without some amount of privacy!

-but... what if there's no way to have both privacy and freedom while living in a public space?
+but that doesn't mean we should blindly pursue it... what if there's no way to have both privacy and freedom while living in a public space?

 # island